USEPA/WNTR/documentation/hydraulics.rst

    Relationship between pressure (p) and demand (d) using both the demand-driven and pressure dependent demand simulations.

-The following example sets nominal and minimum pressure for each junction.
-Note that nominal and minimum pressure can vary throughout the network.
+The following example sets required and minimum pressure for each junction.
+Note that required and minimum pressure can vary throughout the network.

 .. doctest::